-Sexual Compliance and Gender Socialization in Heterosexual Men - Devinder Khera & Cory L. Pedersen
+Why Men Don’t Say No: Sexual Compliance and Gender Socialization in Heterosexual Men - Devinder Khera, Amanda Champion, Kari Walton, & Cory L. Pedersen

 Given that the prevailing literature largely neglects the unwanted sexual activity experiences of men, this study examined both prevalence and predictors of men’s compliance with unwanted, but consensual, sexual activity.
-Specifically, we examined whether traditional gender-role endorsement, belief in male sexuality stereotypes, and age predict moderate sexual compliance among heterosexual men.
-Participants completed a brief demographic questionnaire and measures of gender-role beliefs and male sexuality stereotypes followed by a modified measure investigating reasons for being sexually compliant in sexual encounters.
-Results provide evidence for predicting sexual compliance in heterosexual men via endorsement of traditional gender-role beliefs and advocacy of male sexuality stereotypes for reasons relating to intoxication, inexperience, peer pressure, popularity, and sex-role concerns.
-The reported incidence rate of moderate (e.g., kissing) sexual compliance in heterosexual men was 61.3% over the past 12 months.
-These results have practical implications for dispelling two prevailing gendered stereotypes: First, that heterosexual men have an insatiable sexual appetite, and second, that women play a passive role in sexual initiation and activity.
-Dispelling these stereotypes allows men to more readily reject unwanted sexual activity, strengthens the sexual agency of women, and alleviates male concerns regarding sexuality and gender-roles.
+Specifically, we examined whether traditional gender-role endorsement, belief in male sexuality stereotypes, and age predict sexual compliance among heterosexual men.
+Participants (N = 426 men) completed a brief demographic questionnaire, measures of gender-role beliefs and male sexuality stereotypes, as well as a modified measure investigating motives for consenting to unwanted kissing, sexual touching, oral sex, and/or penetrative sex.
+The reported incidence rate of mild sexual compliance (i.e., consenting to unwanted kissing at least once) in heterosexual men was 61.3% over the past 12 months.
+Results suggest that sexual compliance in heterosexual men may be predicted by their endorsement of traditional gender-role beliefs and male sexuality stereotypes.
+Moreover, men may be motivated to be sexually compliant due to motives of altruism, intoxication, sexual inexperience, peer pressure, popularity, and sex-role concerns.

 Article published in the journal, Psychology & Sexuality, https://doi.org/10.1080/19419899.2022.2031263 .